davidly/rvos/README.md

     * I also tested with the BASIC test suite for my compiler BA, which targets risc-v.
     * The emulator is faster than the 400Mhz K210 physical processor when emulated on an AMD 5950x.
     * The tests folder has test apps written in C. These build with both old and new g++ for RISC-V.
-    * rvos can run rvos on both Windows and Linux; the emulator can emulate itself nested arbitrarily deeply (slowly).
+    * rvos can run rvos on Windows, MacOS, and Linux; the emulator can emulate itself nested arbitrarily deeply (slowly).
     * Linux system call emulation isn't great.
 It's just good enough to test RISC-V emulation.
     * Build for MacOS using the Linux build scripts (m.sh, etc.)
     * rvos only runs static-linked RISC-V .elf files.
 Use the -static flag with ld.

 Both the  old g++ compiler that targets the RISC-V SiPeed K210 hardware and the latest https://github.com/riscv-collab/riscv-gnu-toolchain targeting Linux for RISC-V are supported.
 They each use different C runtimes and call into Linux syscalls differently.
+RVOS built with riscv-gnu-toolchain for RISC-V can run itself nested and rvos built with the older toolchain.

 ttt_riscv.s is a sample app.
 This requires rvos_shell.s, which has _start and a function to print text to the console that apps can call.
 I used the SiPeed Maixduino Arduino Gnu tools for the K210 RISC-V machine.
 The shell is slightly